laravel/docs/controllers.md

     php artisan route:cache

-After running this command, your cached routes file will be loaded instead of your `app/Http/routes.php` file.
+After running this command, your cached routes file will be loaded on every request.
 Remember, if you add any new routes you will need to generate a fresh route cache.
 Because of this, you should only run the `route:cache` command during your project's deployment.

 You may use the `route:clear` command to clear the route cache: